Aolajre/shell_scripting_with_Prometheus_Grafana/README.md

+---
+runme:
+  id: 01HNNAFA8GKRJMD3MNWXR8M95K
+  version: v2.2
+---

 # The DevOps Assignment

 The developer team of atVenu left for their long-awaited Christmas break.
 You have been given the responsibility to figure out how to run the webserver for production correctly.
 You should fix the things which are breaking, and find an easy way to deploy the application.
 To gain bonus points you should introduce some monitoring.

 ## Pre-requisites

-Though you may be working with shell scripts, docker and Prometheus but you don't need to have any prior experience with these technologies.
-Understanding the basic getting-started guide of these technologies would be more than enough to complete the challenge.
+Though you may be working with shell scripts, docker and Prometheus, you don't need to have any prior experience with these technologies.
+Understanding the basic getting-started guide of these technologies will be more than enough to complete the challenge.

 - [Getting started with Docker](https://docs.docker.com/get-started/)
 - [Build your own apps and images](https://docs.docker.com/get-started/02_our_app/)